 To begin, we introduce notation for the consumer's product demand.
-In the second period, suppose that the strike prices for products $A$ and $B$ are $p_A$ and $p_B$.
+In the second period, suppose that the strike prices are $p_A$ and $p_B$.
 Then it is strictly optimal for the consumer with position $\th$ to purchase product $i$ if and only if

 Condition \eqref{eq:purchase_condition} says that purchasing product $i$ is strictly preferred to (a) purchasing product $-i$ and (b) purchasing neither product.
 Purchasing both products is never strictly optimal.
 The subscription fees do not enter condition~\eqref{eq:purchase_condition} because they are sunk by the second period.
 For each firm $i$, define the interim demand function $Q_i \colon [0, \infty)^2 \times \G \to [0,1]$ by